8/2/2024

 Vijay Kumar

-Hey guys, congratulations on the nice print here.
-Just one on the Q4 and sort of jumping off into FISCLA 25 kind of questions.
-Adam, you mentioned blanket orders for normal CRIM levels in third quarter.
-Does it imply we need to be a little bit more prudent on Q4 and sort of relate to that, and streets modeling about 20% family growth for FISCLA 25.
+Hey, guys.
+Congratulations on a nice sprint here.
+Just one on the Q4 and sort of jumping off into fiscal 25 kind of questions.
+Adam, you mentioned blanket order for normal trend levels in third quarter.
+Does it imply we need to be a little bit more prudent on Q4?
+And sort of relate to that, you know, streets modeling about 20% revenue growth for fiscal 25.
 Your comps get harder.
-Some of your peers have spoken about macro being a little bit tougher and markets being below trend.
-Any preliminary thoughts on whether the street needs to be a little bit more prudent about the 20% growth for FISCLA 25?
+Some of your peers have, you know, spoken about macro being a little bit tougher and markets being below trend. preliminary thoughts on whether the street needs to be a little bit more prudent about the 20% growth for fiscal 25.
 Thank you.

 speaker